-It’s not uncommon to have a hard time sleeping after a traumatic brain injury.
+It’s not uncommon to have a hard time sleeping after a traumatic brain injury (TBI).
 If you were injured in a serious accident, that anxiety and fear alone could be enough to keep you up at night.
 However, it could be more serious than stress.

 Many parts of the brain control how you sleep and when you wake up.
 An accident could alter your sleeping patterns and lead to multiple and long-lasting health problems.
-Documenting and working on treating any of your sleep disturbances is an important step toward recovering and moving forward with your life—and keeping track of this information could help your personal injury attorney build a case for you in the aftermath of an accident.
+Documenting and treating your sleep disturbances is an important step toward recovering and moving forward with your life—and keeping track of this information could help your attorney build a case for you in the aftermath of an accident.

 Patients could experience sleep disruptions no matter where they were injured or how serious their injury was, and not everyone will experience the same symptoms.
 These are some of the most common disorders and disruptions to sleeping that a patient could experience:

 There is a reason why we get tired and are always told to get enough sleep.
 Our bodies and brains need sleep in order to rest, recharge, and heal, which is especially important in the aftermath of a head injury.
 There is a strong correlation between sleep and concussion recovery since sleep plays a large role in brain functions.
-Going without enough sleep can decrease energy levels and concentration, as well as worsen depression or anxiety and affect your mood.
+Going without enough sleep can decrease energy levels and concentration as well as worsen depression or anxiety and affect your mood.
 If you can’t sleep, there are a number of treatments your doctor might recommend.

-Depending on the nature of your injury, your doctor could advise you about medications or over-the-counter medicines, some of which can be habit forming.
+Depending on the nature of your injury, your doctor could advise you about medications, some of which can be habit-forming.
 Counseling could help with symptoms of depression and anxiety, and relaxation therapy could have a positive impact as well.

 In general, keep a consistent sleep schedule and bedtime routine, stay as active as your health permits during the day, try to keep your bedroom a restful and relaxing place, and don’t exercise, eat sugar, drink caffeine, or use nicotine within the five-hour period before you sleep.

-Getting treated for sleep disorders could lead to unwanted medical expenses, but a personal injury attorney may be able to fight for a settlement that covers your medical care after your accident.
+Getting treated for sleep disorders could lead to unwanted medical expenses, but an attorney may be able to fight for a settlement that covers your medical care after your accident.

 Any injury to your head will impact your quality of life.
 Sleep disorders are just one of the many ways that a traumatic brain injury can change your life.
 If you or a loved one have been injured as a result of a brain injury, you are urged to contact the Indianapolis Brain Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.